Icon-Newsletter-smaller

 It’s safe to say that the main basis for mixed income is a full-time job.
 Whether you’re a freelance writer, a part-time photographer, an influencer, or an online seller, you’re considered a mixed-income earner as long as you maintain a full-time job aside from your side gigs.

-Read more: Ask Moneymax: What are the Different Taxes in the Philippines?
+Read more: Ask Moneymax: What are the Types of Taxes in the Philippines?

 Before you file your taxes, the government must first recognize you as a mixed-income earner.
-That can only happen if you register with the BIR using Form 1901.
-If you don’t accomplish this stage, you won’t be able to pay your taxes.
+To do so, register with the BIR using Form 1901.
+If you don’t, you won’t be able to pay your taxes.

 The BIR Form 1901 is the tax form that self-employed or mixed-income earners use to register before they start their business or open a new branch.
 Here’s what you need to know about filing this form: